mattiashem/app-delivery/README.md

 ### Docs
-To work with the app documations is a important part.
-It can be documations in code but also how the app work and Runbooks.
+To work with the app delivery,  documations is a important part.
+It can be documations in code but also how the app work and diffent runbooks.
-The student are to during the course write docs abount the app and also store all there code in public git.
+The student are to during the course write docs about the app and also store all there code in public git.
 This will later be a good ref for allying for work.

 ### Tickets